-Community Action Program Intercity, Inc. (CAPIC) 100 Everett Street, Unit 14; Chelsea 02150 (617) 884-6130 Cambridge & Somerville City of Cambridge, Department of Human Services 51 Inman St. Cambridge, 02139 (617) 349-6200 Quincy: Quincy Community Action 1509 Hancock Street, 3rd Fl.
-Quincy, 02169 617-479-8181, 1-800-637-2011 - Toll Free Requirements & Restrictions: Income restrictions apply.
-Transportation: Service available by telephone, online, and mail only.
-No in person services, walk-ins, faxes, or emails.
-New England Center and Home for Veterans See in Category: Veterans, page 98 Oxford House for Women See in Category: Women, page 102 Project Place: Housing 1145 Washington Street Boston, MA 02118 Phone: 617-542-3740 - Fax: 617-542-3860 Email: info@projectplace.org - Website: projectplace.org/ Who to Contact: Intake Coordinator Services: Project Place provides essential resources to clients who want to find meaningful work and a place to call home.
+Community Action Program Intercity, Inc. (CAPIC) 100 Everett Street, Unit 14; Chelsea 02150

+(617) 884-6130

+Cambridge & Somerville

+City of Cambridge, Department of Human Services

+51 Inman St. Cambridge, 02139

+(617) 349-6200

+Quincy: Quincy Community Action 1509 Hancock Street, 3rd Fl.
+Quincy, 02169 617-479-8181, 1-800-637-2011 - Toll Free

+New England Center and Home for Veterans

+See in Category: Veterans, page 85

+Oxford House for Women

+See in Category: Women, page 90

+Project Place: Housing

+1145 Washington Street Boston, MA 02118 Phone 617-542-3740 Fax 617-542-3860

+info@projectplace.org; http://projectplace.org/

+Who to call: Intake Coordinator

+Services: Project Place provides essential resources to clients who want to find meaningful work and a place to call home.
 The organization offers a coordinated plan of services toward clients' goals of employment, shelter, and hope for the future.
+See Directory

+Housing 52

-See Directory listing for Project Place: Employment, Job Training, & Resource Services for more information on employment services.
+Listing for Project Place: Employment, Job Training, & Resource Services for more information on employment services.

+Housing:

 Betty's Place: Betty's Rapid Rehousing is a program that can accommodate up to 10 women at one time.
 Residents are provided with Project Place programming and supports while making the transition from the emergency shelter system to independent living.
 Betty's provides each resident with a room of her own in a safe, clean environment and two meals a day.
 Residents also receive our wraparound support services to address barriers in finding and obtaining employment and housing.
 Betty's Rapid Rehousing hopes to transition women to independent living within 3-6 months.
 Applications are accepted on an ongoing basis.
 To refer someone or apply, call 617-482-1126.
 Gatehouse: The top floors of the Project Place building hold 14 affordable studio-apartments for single occupants.
 Each furnished unit contains a kitchenette and private bathroom with all amenities.
 Residents must have income, lead a sober lifestyle and qualify for disability (substance abuse can be considered a disability).
 Rental subsidies are available for all units, and residents should expect to pay one third of their income towards rent.
 Call 617-542-3740.
-Hours: 9am - 5pm Other Locations: Also see Directory Listing for Project Place: Employment, Job Training, & Resource Services Requirements & Restrictions: Transitional Assistance Program: Applicants must be homeless and have six months of sobriety.
+Service Hours: 9am - 5pm Requirements/Restrictions: Transitional Assistance Program: Applicants must be homeless and have six months of sobriety.
 For all other programs, there is at least 30 days of sobriety required.
 Please call to get further details on program requirements.
 Individuals must already be living in the community in order to be considered for a place in the programs.
-Waiting time: Transitional Assistance Program: 1 month or more Languages: English Transportation: Silver Line: East Berkeley St.; Red Line: Broadway.
-RESPOND, Inc.
+Language(s): English Waiting Time: Transitional Assistance Program: 1 month or more Other Locations: Also see Directory Listing for Project Place: ${\bf Employment, Job\ Training,\ \&\ Resource\ Services.}$ RESPOND Inc.